UTVA 75

 The sole SAFAT 03, developed from the UTVA 75.

-The development of the UTVA 75 began in the early 1970s in response to a need for a new primary trainer aircraft for the Yugoslav Air Force.
-The first prototype took to the skies in 1976, and following successful testing, the aircraft entered production in 1978.
-Over the years, the UTVA 75 has seen various upgrades and modifications to enhance its performance and capabilities.

-Designed in 1975 to replace the UTVA Aero 3 as the primary basic trainer in the Yugoslav Air Force.
-It features upward opening gull-wingtype access doors to the two-seat side-by-side cockpit.
+Designed in the early 1970s to replace the UTVA Aero 3 as the Yugoslav Air Force's primary basic trainer, it features upward opening gull-wingtype access doors to the two-seat side-by-side cockpit.
 Another characteristic is a row of air scoops, presumably for cockpit ventilation, in the central front frame of the cockpit.
 The Utva 75 made its maiden flight in 1976.
-Between 1978 and 1985, a total of 136 UTVA 75s were produced for the former Yugoslav Air Force.
-Following the breakup of Yugoslavia, many were passed on to successor states such as Serbia, Slovenia, Croatia, Montenegro.
+Between 1978 and 1985, a total of 136 UTVA 75s were produced for the Yugoslav Air Force.
+Following the breakup of Yugoslavia, many were passed on to successor states such as Serbia, Slovenia, Croatia and Montenegro.
+Over the years, the UTVA 75 has seen various upgrades and modifications to enhance its performance and capabilities.

 Development

 The UTVA 75 features a fully metallic, semi-monocoque airframe, which provides structural strength and durability.
 The aircraft is powered by a Lycoming O-360 engine, capable of delivering 210 horsepower.
 This engine configuration allows the aircraft to achieve a maximum speed of 209 km/h (113 knots) and a service ceiling of 4,178 meters (13,708 feet).

 The low-wing design of the UTVA 75 contributes to its stability and maneuverability, which are essential for training and acrobatic maneuvers.
 The fixed landing gear ensures reliability and reduces maintenance complexity, making it easier for training operations.
 The cabin is ergonomically designed, featuring adjustable seats and pedals, and provides ample room for both pilots, enhancing comfort during long training sessions.